David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"> Install SQL Server Database Engine</b></p>

 In this activity, you will install SQL Server, selecting at least the "Database Engine" Feature.
-Note that if you select more than the Database Engine components, <a href="https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16" target="_blank">you will have more configuration options you will need to consider</a>.
+If you select more than the Database Engine components, <a href="https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16" target="_blank">you will have more configuration options you will need to consider</a>.
 For this course, we will focus on the Database Engine feature, so that is all you need to install.
 You can <a href="https://docs.microsoft.com/en-us/sql/database-engine/install-windows/add-features-to-an-instance-of-sql-server-setup?view=sql-server-ver16" target="_blank">add more features later by using the Setup Center</a> on your system.

 > For the next two steps, <a href="https://www.youtube.com/watch?v=KZtHbq_Ar_Y" target="_blank">you can see a walkthrough video of this process here.</a>